ApprenticeAI/frapy/docs/intro/tutorial.rst

             Path(filename).write_bytes(response.body)

-The :meth:`~frapy.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitly told Scrapy to do so.
-This happens because :meth:`~frapy.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitly assigned callback.
+The :meth:`~frapy.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitly told Frapy to do so.
+This happens because :meth:`~frapy.Spider.parse` is Frapy's default callback method, which is called for requests without an explicitly assigned callback.